-Spartan Legend Shirley Young peacefully passed away on July 8 after a long struggle with Alzheimer’s disease.
-The President and Committee of the Melbourne Marathon Spartans Club wishes to extend condolences to Shirley’s husband Ron, her family and friends.
+Spartan Legend Shirley Young peacefully passed away on July 8, 2016 after a long struggle with Alzheimer’s disease.
+She was 86.

 Shirley Young built a magnificent record after running her first Marathon in 1978 at the age of 48.
 She set world age group records at many distances, and was one of the thirteen Legends who completed the first 30 Melbourne Marathons.

 The graph to the right shows how consistent she was over her career.
 She ran at a steady pace, many runners regularly experienced Shirley catching them some time after 25 kilometres and inexorably pulling away.
 Even after the 2022 event Shirley holds age-group records for 60-64 (3:27:40) and 70-74 (4:03:52).

 She was the most recognisable figure in the marathon, and received support from spectators at all points of the course.
 Shirley was an inspiration to all, and must have been a factor behind the increase in female participation.
 123 women were among the 1947 finishers in 1978 (6%), and in 2011 there were 1338 women among 4956 finishers (27%).